Never Die Alone: Plot

 In the present, Moon sends out a duo of henchmen to kill Mike.
 Additionally, Moon learns of Paul's involvement in the situation from bystanders as his role as David's driver to the hospital, and requests for his murder, as well.
 Meanwhile, Paul continues to listen to the tapes; after he abandons Janet, David moves on to Juanita, a college student he meets in an upscale bar.

 Their relationship goes well as David starts to make a lot of money.
 Juanita tries his drugs without getting addicted.
 She refuses to move in with David, insisting that she is just having fun with him and that his stash of $250,000 isn't enough on which to retire.
 Hurt and angry, David secretly switches her cocaine with heroin, getting her addicted.

 Paul realizes that the money David talked about is in David's trunk.
 At the same time, Moon's henchmen are sprawling all over the city in search of him.
 Mike follows Moon's limo via cab to a secluded back alley, at which he follows him into a bathhouse and proceeds to kill him.

 Paul listens to the last tape; David leaves Juanita, but she soon returns, addicted and begging for help.
 He agrees to help her, providing her a drug fix in exchange for rough, demeaning sex.
 The humiliation and disgrace shatter her dreams and causes her severe emotional distress, thus making her addictions even stronger.
 After a while, she demands that he pay for her entrance to rehabilitation or else she'll call the police.
-Enraged, David decides to do the same thing he did to Edna: mix her heroin with car battery acid, resulting in a fatal seizure for her.
+Enraged, David decides to do the same thing he did to Edna: mix her heroin with car battery acid, resulting in both dying in fatal seizures.
 Through a flashback, it is revealed that David is the biological father of Mike, who is also Edna's child, and that David brutally hit him before poisoning Edna (which explains the scar on his face).
 The tape ends with David speculating on how his return to the East Coast will bring about his redemption with Moon and tie the loose end with Edna's child, who he is completely unaware of as Mike in their second encounter.

 Paul is found by Moon's henchmen, who hold him at gunpoint, but Mike arrives just in time and kills them.
 Paul tells Mike that King is his father, which greatly haunts the latter.
 As the police converge on the scene, the two make good their escape as Paul flees on foot and Michael takes David's car.
 It is revealed that Mike has a son of his own.
 Shortly afterward, Paul writes a story based on that night, titled "Never Die Alone," which is turned down by a publishing magazine as the agent believes it to be a fictionalized story.